Gerard C. Smith

 Gerard Coad Smith (May 4, 1914 – July 4, 1994) was an American attorney and defense expert who served as the chief U.S. delegate to the Strategic Arms Limitation Talks (SALT) in 1969 and the first U.S. Chairman of the Trilateral Commission.
 He was awarded the Presidential Medal of Freedom on January 16, 1981 by President Jimmy Carter.

 Early life and education

 Smith was born in New York City.
 His father, John Thomas Smith, was a lawyer who served as general counsel of General Motors Corporation for many years.
 Gerard Smith graduated from Yale College in 1935 and Yale Law School in 1938.

-He became a practicing attorney in New York City.
+He became a practicing attorney in New York City while maintaining a second home, Ratcliffe Manor, on Maryland's Eastern Shore.
 During World War II, he served as a procurement officer for the United States Department of the Navy in Washington, D.C.